muscbridge/PyDesigner/docs/source/installation/python.rst

 Refer to either of these distributions' page for installation.
 This guide assumes a conda (Miniconda) installation for setting up Python.
-If you already have conda, or prefer using the default Python supplied by your OS, skip PyDesigner installation.
+If you already have conda, or prefer using the default Python supplied by your OS, skip pyDKE installation.

 Update Conda
 ------------